skylark-shae/09-Servers-and-APIs/README.md

 - [License](#license)

 ## Installation
-To set up the Vehicle Builder application on your local machine, follow these steps:
+To set up the application on your local machine, follow these steps:

 1. **Clone the Repository**: Use the following command to clone the repository to your local machine.
    ```bash